 Lack of time

 A lack of time can be a challenge to consistency and lead to bad habits.
-Be as organised as possible.
+Be as organized as possible.

 Unrealistic expectations

 Setting too ambitious health goals can lead to frustration.
 For example, fast weight loss can be difficult to do.
-Must be patient.
+We must be patient.

 Lack of support